THUNDER2804/Two-Legged-Selfbalancing-robot/README.md

 8. 1 x Bread Board

 For the Software part Arduino IDE is used for programming in C++, programming in micro-python for esp32 is optional

-The Simulation part of this project Has been Done in Simulink Simscape Library